-vote by telephone or through the internet - in order to do so, please follow the instructions shown on your Notice or proxy card;

-- vote by mail if you request or receive a paper proxy card and voting instructions by mail, simply complete, sign and date the enclosed proxy card and return it before the meeting in the pre-paid envelope provided; or - vote in person at the Annual Meeting virtually you may virtually attend and participate in the Annual Meeting online at www.virtualshareholdermeeting.com/DAVE2022 and vote your shares electronically before the polls close during the Annual Meeting.
-To participate and vote in the Annual Meeting, you will need the control number included on your Notice of Internet Availability of Proxy Materials or proxy card.
+- vote by telephone or through the internet in order to do so, please follow the instructions shown on your proxy card; - vote by mail if you request or receive a paper proxy card and voting instructions by mail, simply complete, sign and date the enclosed proxy card and return it before the meeting in the pre-paid envelope provided; or vote at the Annual Meeting virtually - you may participate in the Annual Meeting online at www.virtualshareholdermeeting.com/DAVE2023 and vote your shares electronically before the polls close during the Annual Meeting.
+To participate and vote in the Annual Meeting, you will need the control number included on your proxy card.

 Votes submitted by telephone or through the internet must be received by 11:59 p.m.
-Eastern Time, on July 26, 2022.
-Submitting your proxy, whether by telephone, through the internet or by mail if you request or received a paper proxy card, will not affect your right to vote in person should you decide to attend and participate in the meeting virtually.
+Eastern Time, on June 8, 2023.
+Submitting your proxy, whether by telephone, through the internet or by mail if you requested or received a paper proxy card, will not affect your right to vote at the meeting should you decide to attend and participate in the meeting virtually.